gitlabhq/gitlab-runner/docs/register/index.md

 1. Enter your GitLab URL:
    - For GitLab self-managed runners, use the URL for your GitLab instance.
 For example, if your project is hosted on `gitlab.example.com/yourname/yourproject`, your GitLab instance URL is `https://gitlab.example.com`.
-   - For GitLab.com, the `gitlab-ci coordinator URL` is `https://gitlab.com`.
+   - For GitLab.com, the GitLab instance URL is `https://gitlab.com`.
 1. Enter the token you obtained to register the runner.
 1. Enter a description for the runner.
 1. Enter the job tags, separated by commas.